Operation Kiran: 8 November 2019

-Phase 5 was launched in three provinces including Diyarbakır, Muş and Bingöl with 3,000 security personnels.
+Phase 5 was launched in three provinces including Diyarbakır, Muş and Bingöl with 300 security personnels.

 9 November 2019

-PKK's Ağrı responsible Halis Ersayan, who was sought on Turkey's grey list with a reward of 300,000 Turkish liras ($53,000) has been killed.
+PKK's Ağrı responsible Halis Ersayan, who was sought on Turkey's grey list with a reward of 300,000 Turkish liras ($53,000) was killed.

 Operation Kıran-6

 13 November 2019

 Phase 3 was launched in three provinces including Hakkari, Şırnak and Van with 2,360 security personnels.
 1 RPG-7, 1 sniper rifle, 14 hand grenades, 34 ATGM ammunition, 18 kg TNT were seized by Turkish security forces, while 4 IEDs were defused as well.

 15 November 2019

 5 ton marijuana was seized by the police.
 Reportedly 2 IEDs were defused as well.

 Operation Kıran-7

 23 November 2019

 Phase 7 was launched in Tunceli Province with 2,250 security personnels.